OLD BUSINESS MODEL

 Accordingly, funeral homes had to be small operations serving a limited area in close proximity to their brick and mortar structure.
-The market area they served was normally the distance around their facility that could be reached by horse-drawn hearse within an hour or so.
+The market area they served was normally the distance around their facility that could be reached by horse within an hour or so.
 That business model made sense at that time and the funeral industry developed around that business model.

 How did modern transportation affect the funeral industry business model?
 It didn’t!
 Nothing changed.
 Most of the funeral homes were already established and in place.
 The funeral business simply continued on with its original business model and structure.

 Eventually, telephone technology allowed people to communicate over vast distances and became widely in use during the mid-twentieth century.
 Still nothing changed in the funeral industry.
 Even the development of wireless mobile phones, so common today, had no impact.

 As amazing as the internet is, not even computers and the internet changed the business model of the funeral industry.